 "In wine, there's truth" - Pliny the Elder.

-If you're looking to explore the science of grape growing and winemaking and gain the knowledge and skills you definitely need to pursue a career in winemaking!
+Suppose you're looking to explore the science of grape growing and winemaking and gain the knowledge and skills you need to pursue a career in winemaking!
 The program is structured to provide you with the technological and entrepreneurship skills needed to operate a productive and environmentally sound vineyard or vineyard.

 The curriculum seeks to provide students with an excellent technical understanding of wine-growing or wine-growing through the acquisition of specific and consistent knowledge of wine-growing and wine-growing as well as industry-relevant skills.
 This program draws on students ' previous or significant industry knowledge by concentrating on science, technological and administrative skills.

-The grape and wine business have many possible career options as a multinational industry.
+The grape and wine business have many possible career options as a global industry.
 Enologists tend to focus on wine and winery production, research, critique, and management, while viticulturists work closer with vines, vineyards, and grapevine farming.

 Once you complete the program, you will have a thorough scientific understanding of the wine-making process and a very hands-on experience with the laboratory.
 You will also be exposed to wine-making equipment and operations, including behind-the-scenes tours of local wines.

-Washington State University - The interdisciplinary training is delivered through the University's Integrated Plant Science Training and draws on the expertise of WSU's horticultural, fruit, crop and soil sciences, plant biology, entomology and biological systems engineering departments.
+Washington State University: - The interdisciplinary training is delivered through the University's Integrated Plant Science Training.
+It draws on the expertise of WSU's horticultural, fruit, crop, and soil sciences, plant biology, entomology, and biological systems engineering departments.
 Read more about the degree here;